 Danielle is an Associate Professor at London Metropolitan University.
-She is course leader for the Interpreting MA, Conference Interpreting MA and the Public Service Interpreting (Health and Legal) MA.
+She is course leader for the Interpreting MA, and Conference Interpreting MA.
 She is also in charge of the third stream interpreting short courses, which she has formulated from the beginning – creating a unique opportunity for students to start a career in interpreting or developing existing interpreting skills.
 These courses, which she developed single-handedly, have attracted both professional interpreters and novices from the UK and abroad.
 Through her Training the Trainers course, she has developed a number of opportunities to enhance staff development – a model that has now disseminated to other departments.

 She has developed opportunities for students to interpret in real settings such as conference interpreting practice at the European Institutions, the United Nations and other international organisations.
 Danielle’s expectations are high for herself, the teaching team and her students.
 With a strong belief in equal opportunities, lecturer’s accessibility and visibility, she creates opportunities to enhance students learning experience with extra curriculum activities.